What is the Difference Between Online Accounting and Traditional?

 Is online accounting software more accessible?

-You send your records to your accountant.
+OK, so without using online software you’ll send your records to your accountant.
 They do… something… with it.
 You have the raw data, but you’ll be relying on them to send you any reports they might compile from it.
 Hopefully they’re the sharing type.

 If you’re an accountant, you’re relying on your client to send their records.
 Then if there’s something missing, you have to contact them, and try to explain what you need.
 It’s all a bit time consuming.